-Prior to changing the light from red to green, the RSO will call for a safe line.
+Prior to changing the light from red to green, the RSO will ask for a safe line.

-- Shooting will cease. - Firearms will be unloaded, magazine removed, action open, placed on the bench with the muzzles pointing down range. - Shooters will then move and stay behind the yellow line. - The RSO or their designate(s) will inspect all firearms. - After ensuring all firearms have been made SAFE, the RSO will call a SAFE line and change the light to GREEN.
+- Shooters will make their firearm safe. - Firearms will be unloaded, magazine removed, action open, placed on the bench with the muzzles pointing down range, black powder firearms will be discharged. - Shooters will then move and stay behind the yellow line. - The RSO or their LSO designate(s) will inspect all firearms. - After ensuring all firearms have been made SAFE, the RSO will call a SAFE line and change the light to GREEN.
 The range is now SAFE for personnel to go down range. - Persons not going down range shall remain behind the yellow line